solution gateway critical macos linux windows

 This is the most common “it still OOMs” trap:

-• but launchd/systemd/Docker is still running Node 24.
+• but launchd/systemd/Docker is still running a different Node.

 Verify the gateway’s Node version in the service context (the exact method depends on how you run the gateway).